-1. Bike or hike along the Bow River in Canmore – There are approximately 70km of maintained trails located inside the town boundaries and you’ll find the path along the river to be very pleasant for biking or walking as a family.
+There are over 70km of maintained trails located inside the town boundaries and you’ll find the path along the river to be very pleasant for biking or walking as a family.
 Stop at the Visitor Centre to pick up a map.

-3. Hike to Grassi Lakes – Grassi Lakes is one of the most popular hikes in the Canmore Kananaskis area.
-Take the “More Difficult” trail to enjoy an easy hike that leads you past a beautiful waterfall en route to two emerald coloured lakes.
-The trail signed as “easy” follows an old road that would allow families to access the first lake with a Chariot or similar outdoor stroller.
+Grassi Lakes is among the most popular hikes in the Canmore Kananaskis area.
+Take the “More Difficult” trail to enjoy an easy hike that leads you past a beautiful waterfall en route to two emerald-coloured lakes.
+The trail signed as “Easy” follows an old road that would allow families to access the first lake with a Chariot or similar outdoor stroller.
 Both trails meet up at the first lake from which point you can carry on a short distance to the second lake and popular sport climbing area.
 Return hiking distance is 3.5km.

-4. Spend the day at the Canmore Nordic Centre – There are no trail fees in effect during the summer so you can spend the whole day exploring over 100kms of trail including everything from technical single-track to wide dirt roads perfect for the novice cyclist.
+There are no trail fees in effect during the summer so you can spend the whole day exploring over 100kms of trail including everything from technical single-track to wide dirt roads perfect for the novice cyclist.
 There is also a paved roller skiing trail that doubles well as a family-friendly bike trail.
-Bike rentals are available at the Trail Sports Shop on site. http://www.albertaparks.ca/canmore-nordic-centre/activities-events/summer-activities.aspx
+Bike rentals are available at the Trail Sports Shop on-site.

-5. Climb Ha Ling Peak – The steep hike up Ha Ling Peak will thrill older children and teens when they top out on the rocky summit overlooking the entire Bow Valley and town of Canmore.
-Allow 3-4 hours to reach the summit and descend again on a well maintained trail followed by a short scramble to the top.
+The steep hike up Ha Ling Peak will thrill older children and teens when they top out on the rocky summit overlooking the entire Bow Valley and the town of Canmore.
+Allow 3-4 hours to reach the summit and descend again on a well-maintained trail followed by a short scramble to the top.

-7. Take a Road Trip to Kananaskis Village – Located on Highway 40 in the heart of Kananaskis, the Village is home to great mountain bike trails and paved walking trails in the vicinity of the Delta Kananaskis Lodge.
-Stop for some ice-cream and make sure you visit the playground with younger children.
+Located on Highway 40 in the heart of Kananaskis, the Village is home to excellent mountain bike trails and paved walking trails in the vicinity of the Delta Kananaskis Lodge.
+Stop for some ice cream and make sure you visit the playground with younger children.
 For a great hike, Troll Falls is the winner in this area!

-9. Check out Canmore’s New Indoor Playground – Just opened this spring, Elevation Place is a great spot to escape the heat on a hot summer day.
-It features a national competition class climbing wall, public library and aquatics centre with waterslide and lazy river.
+Elevation Place is a great spot to escape the heat on a hot summer day.
+It features a national competition class climbing wall, public library, and aquatics centre with a waterslide and lazy river.

-10. Take a trail ride at Cross Zee Ranch – Families with children as young as 7 years old can enjoy horseback riding through the beautiful Canadian Rockies just outside of Canmore at Cross Zee Ranch.
+Families with children as young as 7 years old can enjoy horseback riding through the beautiful Canadian Rockies just outside of Canmore at Boundary Ranch.
 Contact the Ranch directly to inquire about times and reservations.